Theodore Hesburgh: Business and nonprofit foundation leader

 Throughout his career, Hesburgh was active on many advisory boards related to higher education, science, business, and civic affairs.
 He also traveled the world on behalf of the university and the organizations he served.

 In the field of higher education, Hesburgh was a contributor to The Pursuit of Excellence (1958), an analysis of the U.S. education system that the Rockefeller Brothers Fund commissioned as part of its Special Studies Project.
 Hesburgh also served as a member of the International Federation of Catholic Universities, and as its president from 1963 to 1970; a board member and eventual president of the Association of American Colleges and Universities; a board member of the American Council on Education; and a board member of the Institute of International Education, among other education-related groups.

 In 1990, during his retirement years, Hesburgh became the first priest to be elected to the Harvard Board of Overseers (board of directors), and served from 1994 to 1996 as the board's president.
 Hesburgh also served as co-chairman of the Knight Commission on Intercollegiate Athletics that made significant revisions to the regulation of American collegiate sports.

 Hesburgh was involved with several science-related projects and organizations.
 From 1956 until 1970, he served as the permanent Vatican representative to the International Atomic Energy Agency in Vienna, Austria.
 In addition to serving on the U.S. National Science Board, Hesburgh was appointed U.S. ambassador to the 1979 United Nations Conference on Science and Technology for Development.
 He also served with the Midwestern Universities Research Association and the Nutrition Foundation Board.
 While serving on the board of the United States Institute of Peace, Hesburgh "helped organize a meeting of scientists and representative leaders of six faith traditions who called for the elimination of nuclear weapons."

 Hesburgh was a board member of numerous business and civic organizations.
 From 1961 to 1982 he served on the board of the Rockefeller Foundation, and from 1977 to 1982 as board chairman.
-Hesburgh also served as a director for the Chase Manhattan Bank and a member of the advisory board of People for the American Way, among many other organizations.
+Hesburgh also served as a director for the Chase Manhattan Bank and was one of the four main founders of People for the American Way, which was among many other organizations he served with.
 Hesburgh's interest in international affairs also led to his service on numerous international commissions and humanitarian projects.